-Laura Petberbridge serves couples and single adults with topics on spiritual growth, relationships, marriage enhancement, and divorce recovery.
+Laura Petherbridge serves couples and single adults with topics on spiritual growth, relationships, marriage enhancement and divorce recovery.
 As someone in a second marriage herself, she is also a stepmother.
-In fact, last fall she released a book titled The Smart Stepmom, co-written with stepfamily expert Ron Deal.
+Several years ago, she released The Smart Stepmom, co-written with step-family expert Ron Deal.

-She further explains that Mother’s Day can be a sobering dose of reality for many stepmothers, who start the journey with the intention of being good, loving Christian influences, but find that they are not able to pour into the lives of their stepchildren like they had hoped – simply because the children will not allow it.
+She said that Mother’s Day can also be a sobering dose of reality for many stepmothers, who start the journey with the intention of being good, loving Christian influences, but find that they are not able to pour into the lives of their stepchildren like they had hoped, simply because the children will not allow it.

-“This is an opportunity Christians in this situation to be victorious.
+“This is an opportunity for Christians in this situation to be victorious.
 We have the mind of Christ.
 We have the Holy Spirit living in us.
-There are many times when we need to simply pray, ‘Lord, I need Your mind…and Your attitude.
-These kids just hurt me right now.’
+There are many times when we need to simply pray, ‘Lord, I need Your mind and Your attitude.
+These kids just hurt me right now.'”

-How should stepmothers adjust their thinking and/or their actions to prepare for Mother’s Day?
+So how should stepmothers adjust their thinking and their actions to prepare for Mother’s Day?
 Petherbridge said that lower expectations are the key.

 “I do want to add that it is perfectly acceptable to honor a stepmother on Mother’s Day if the idea of acknowledgment comes from the child.”

-She says that this does more than lessen the sting of not being appreciated by the stepchildren.
-“It strengthens the marriage, which is the primary relationship in any home.
+For Petherbridge and other stepmoms, this can do more than lessen the sting of rejection by the stepchildren: “It strengthens the marriage, which is the primary relationship in any home.
 Besides, women don’t need a big hoopla.
 They just want to be appreciated.”